oscarescuderoarnanz/dtwParallel/README.md

 Univariate Time Series:
 - It incorporates the possibility of visualising the cost matrix, as well as the path to reach the DTW distance value.
 This will allow it to be used in a didactic way, providing a better understanding of the method used.
+- It allows the calculation for regular and irregular univariate time series.

 Multivariate Time Series:
 - The calculation of dependent DTW and independent DTW is available.
 - The calculation can be parallelised.
+- The computation can be CPU parallelised by selecting the number of threads.

 ## Package structure